Explore Our Programs

 Enhance the knowledge and skills in mathematics content and pedagogy by investigating research-based teaching and learning strategies, assessment, integration of technology, and developing mathematics instruction that focuses on conceptual understanding, procedural fluency, and problem-solving.

-MS in School Counseling and Advanced Credential
+MS in School Counseling Degree and

 Learn to use data-driven interventions to promote academic, career, and personal/social development in urban elementary, middle and high school students.